 Android Froyo, the next in line, is all about speed.
-Another distinctive characteristic is the home screen, which had been redesigned.
+Another distinctive characteristic is the home screen, which has been redesigned.
 It improved the device’s functionality while streamlining the entire operation.

 Google’s smartphone Nexus One was the first phone to receive the Android Froyo update.
-It included advanced voice capabilities that allowed users to do things like scan, get directions, take notes, set alarms, and more.
-They offered five home screen panels instead of three, in addition to the hotspot.
+It included advanced voice capabilities that allowed users to scan, get directions, take notes, set alarms, and more.
+They offered five home screen panels instead of three in addition to the hotspot.

 7. Android Gingerbread (Android 2.3)

 The next release in the Android versions list is Android Gingerbread.
 This version, named after the famous ginger-flavored cookies, looked new and fresh in various ways.